 What Should You Do?

-Look for properties that have lots of reviews.
-Try to analyse the way they sound and if they look authentic.
+Look for properties that have lots of reviews and make sure the host’s profile is realistic.
+Try to analyze the way they sound and if they look authentic.
 Some hosts are so careless that they’ll simply copy and paste the same review over and over.

 If a property has very few reviews, it may genuinely be new to Airbnb.
 In this case, the host might even address it in the description and give you a “new listing” discount (FYI: targeting new properties can be a great way to find cheap Airbnbs, though you do risk staying in the odd shit hole).